 After school intervention is individual assistance through one-on-one and small group tutoring on Tuesday and Thursday afternoons for an hour.
 Any secondary student with a question in any area can come and receive assistance from a teacher.
 Even if they just need help with their homework.

 "Every student should receive all the help needed in order to achieve their highest potential, so that they can shine a light in the world through their values of hard work and integrity.
 Staff at Southern Hills take this calling very seriously.”

 – Dr Andre Van Rensburg, Dean of Secondary Curriculum

-In class extension occurs if a primary student finishes the class content well in advance.
+Extension occurs if the student finishes the class content well in advance.
 They can go to other stations and do further work that extends their knowledge of the contents being taught at that stage.
-This in class extension builds on what the curriculum demands to progress the student further.
+This in-class extension builds on what the curriculum demands to progress the student further.